Mukesh-babu/Nifty50_paper_trading/README.md

 ## Configuration

-Edit `config/config.json` to customize:
+Edit `config/config.json` (or use the dashboard Configuration tab) to customize:
-- Capital amount
+- Capital amount (propagated to engine, dashboard, and backtester)
-- Risk parameters
+- Risk parameters & per-trade limits
-- Strategy selection
+- Active strategy roster and strategy-specific tuning
-- Market timing
+- Market timing and trailing/target behaviour

 ## Files Structure